As Ossining Village Mayor

 Larry firmly believes in the power of media to transform our word for the better.
 It even can save lives, as he learned from his work in Peru.
 For that reason, he continues to be involved in international media efforts for justice, peace and the integrity of the planet.
 Closer to home, he’s happy to be part of the ODDS team, which harnesses the power of the documentary for the good of our community and beyond.

-In August of 2014, Jen moved to the Hudson Valley to begin as the Education and Outreach Coordinator at Riverkeeper and FAO Schwarz Family Foundation Fellow.
+In August 2014, Jen moved to the Hudson Valley to join the staff at Riverkeeper in a two-year position as an FAO Schwarz Family Foundation Fellow.
+In August 2017, Jen became a permanent member of staff as the Outreach Coordinator.
 In her position, Jen coordinates the Rivekeeper Sweep, supports campaigns, and manages the volunteer program.

-Andrea Kimmich-keyser has a background in Ethnographic Film, and running a variety of Film Festivals.
-She is delighted to be working with this vibrant group of “neighbors” on this initiative, acknowledging that it’s as much about building and being in community as it is about Film.
+Andrea Kimmich-Keyser has a background in Ethnographic Film and running a variety of Film Festivals.
+She is delighted to be working with this vibrant group of “neighbors” on this initiative, acknowledging that it’s as much about building and being in the community as it is about film.

 She embraces both the Universal Declaration of Human Rights and the Declaration of the Rights of Mother Earth in all her work both in the USA and abroad, where she is called on as teacher trainer, project consultant and curriculum developer.